An exploration of form, color, and texture.

 Concentric draws its inspiration from three monumental figures in the realm of art: Milton Glaser, Hilma af Klint, and Wassily Kandinsky.

-Eric’s appreciation for these artists is evident in his work, with each piece acting as an echo of their influence while simultaneously pushing the boundaries of generative art.
+Second Realm’s appreciation for these artists is evident in his work, with each piece acting as an echo of their influence while simultaneously pushing the boundaries of generative art.
 The body of work represents a convergence of inspirations and art forms.

 Released under the Creative Commons Zero (CC0) license, Concentric not only stands as a testament to the evolution of art but also encourages the free exchange of ideas, echoing the principles of the artists who inspired him.